 A URL parameter is the part of a site address that comes after an equals sign, an ampersand, or another attribute.
 URL parameters can, in theory, be used to manage multilingual sites.

 By using a query string parameter that ends in a two-letter language code, you can direct a user to the right content.
 For instance, “site.com?lang=fr” can be used to send a visitor to the French version of a site.

 Although many SEO experts believe URL parameters yield poor results for multilingual sites, many businesses nevertheless make use of them, possibly because it is an easy option.

 Google recommends that you avoid it.
 This is because your parameters may or may not be indexed in a search engine.
 Use hreflang tags instead.

 Multilingual SEO requires a multifaceted approach that takes into consideration your audience’s location, language, and content preferences.
 You will need to consider your URL structure, keyword research strategy, and localization tactics.
+It may seem complex at first, but using a WordPress translation plugin can simplify the process greatly, especially when paired with a compatible SEO plugin.
 Always use a professional translator where possible, and take time to learn about web optimization if your expertise in this area is limited.
 Your efforts will pay off in the long run.